manasanoolu7/Belgium-prices-prediction/README.md

 3. Utilising the pandas get_dummies class for one hot encoding on all the categorical columns to be used in the model.

 #### Linear Regression Model application

+We have started with ordinary least squares(OLS) using scikit's Linear Regression class on the dataset and observed that results are not so bad.Later tried applying polynomial regrssion using 5-fold cross-validation with degree 2 was better than linear regression (degree 1
+) but was worse for degree 3 and higher.
+Then, we cleaned the data again with more features and applied polynomial regression with degree 2 itself.
+It is observed that for this dataset, simple linear regression is the best choise and we have applied.

 #### Evaluation